fmbrieva/mediawiki-grafana/README.md

 This is an extension for viewing **Grafana** panels in Mediawiki

-Documentation can be found at [Mediawiki](http://www.mediawiki.org/wiki/Extension:Grafana)
+Documentation can be found at [Mediawiki (Extension Grafana)](http://www.mediawiki.org/wiki/Extension:Grafana)

 [See a demo of Grafana extension](http://www.delegacionprovincial.com/mediawiki/index.php/Gestion_Online:GrafanaCheck)